Career Advice

 Effect of Workplace Bullying On Mental Health

-Anxiety and depression are two common things as a result of workplace bullying.
+Anxiety and depression are two common symptoms as a result of workplace bullying.
 Whether you’ve been bullied or witnessed someone else being bullied, you’ve seen personally how much turmoil it can bring to other’s lives.

 Genuine fear sets in as the individual frets over what will happen tomorrow, and in certain situations, the victim is scared to go to work.